 News & Story Ideas

 Many of us have personal stories of animals we have known and loved in our lives.
-Mutual Rescue™ has made sharing the country’s most powerful human-animal friendship stories their mission.
-Here are just some of the ways that animal relationships can transform and heal people’s lives.
+Mutual Rescue™ has made it their mission to find and share the most powerful stories of human-animal friendship.
+Here are some of the ways the human/animal bond can heal and transform lives.

 For everyone who has loved and lost an animal companion, Mutual Rescue™ has produced two tribute films imagining timeless messages from the spirits of a dog (“Still Yours”) and cat (“Silent Paws”).
 Through photography, poetry, and music from acclaimed artists, these tributes illustrate the enduring bonds between pets and people, and celebrate the power of love.